flyingmachine/brave-clojure-web/content/concurrency.md

 *P.S.
 I left core.async out of this chapter because it's already super long, and I'm not sure if it belongs in a book for beginners.
-If you'd like to see it added, let me know!
+If you'd like to see it covered, let me know!
 Thanks!*